 Of the 8 matches in total throughout the season, the Medway Match is always the season opener.
 Barges will travel up the coast from Essex and Suffolk to compete, with local barges ‘Edith May’, ‘Marjorie’ and ‘Niagara’ representing their home river.

 The start and finish line is off Gillingham Pier (where Medway Queen is moored), which undoubtedly enjoys the best view of the match, along with The Strand, Gillingham and Minster Beach, Isle of Sheppey.
 The barges take between 5 and 10 hours to get around the course, depending on conditions.
 Regular updates and photos will be posted on Tiller and Wheel’s facebook page

-If you would like to join a barge for the race, please book via the online shop, or contact us for more information.
 If the race is shown as sold out on our booking tool, please do contact us as we may be able to source places on other competing barges.